neu-rah/paco/README.md

 Some parsers are already a composition with metaparses, that the case of `digits`, it will perform `many(digit)`.

+`.parse("...")` can be used to quick feed a string to any parser.
+The result will include both input and output state.

+_use `parse` function to get only output_

+all transformation definitions should be applyed to the parser and not to the result, so `.parse` should be the last item of the group.

 ## Examples

 testing a simple parser